ift6758/ift6758.github.io/scores/evaluation4.md

 Date: October 21, 2019

+Numbers marked in **bold** are the best score in the task compared to the baseline.

 |       | Age (ACC) | Gender (ACC) | OPN (RMSE) | NEU (RMSE) | EXT (RMSE) | AGR (RMSE) | CON (RMSE) | Full Grade |  Rank 🏆|
 |-------|--------------|----------:|------------|------------|------------|------------|------------|------------|-------|
 | Baseline|**0.594**|0.591|**0.652**|**0.798**|**0.788**|**0.665**|**0.734**|-|